RoshnaVakkeel/Little_Learners_Lab_Logs/README.md

 ## Admin
-- If the signed in user adds contents to the "Add Logs" form and submits it, users will be prompted by a message "Your post is being reviewed".
+- If the signed in user adds contents to the "Add Logs" form and submits it, users will be prompted by a message "The post is being reviewed".
 This is because the information will not be published until after it gets approved by the admin.
 - Admin accesses the project via logging into Django admin with a superuser id and password.
 - A superuser "learner" was created for this project to manage the backend admin section.
 - Admin can access all the functionalities such as create, read, update and delete information like users, posts and comments.